Learning To Be A Nurse Glasgow 1983

 Ultravox … 🎶 it means nothing to meeeeee , aaah Vienna 🎶

 Our other main form of entertainment was the pub and drinking and I don’t mean lemonade.
-Half pints of cider or sickly sweet white wine were the order of the day.
+Half pints of cider or sweet white wine (Blue Nun) were the order of the day.

-Daft young lassies but brave too, many noisy, smoky, drunken nights were spent debriefing, letting off steam, talking about confronting situations we dealt with on shift.
-And smoking was a thing, both in and out of the hospital!
-The canteen was one big room with a designated smokers corner so basically everyone smoked and stank of it! 😩
+Daft young lassies we were but brave too, many noisy, smoky, drunken nights were spent letting off steam, debriefing the confronting situations we dealt with on shift.
+And smoking was normal, both in and out of the hospital, the canteen one big room with a designated smokers corner so basically everyone smoked and stank of it!

-The nurses home had to be vacated after the first year so I moved with friends to an old tenement flat a five minute walk from the hospital.
-These buildings COULD be renovated beautifully like the Queenslanders here in Oz but ours was shithouse!
+The nurses home had to be vacated after the first year so I moved with friends to a tenement flat ten minutes walk from the hospital.
+These buildings could be renovated beautifully like Queenslanders here in Oz but ours, well it was shithouse!

-I swear the previous tenant died and I inherited their room and mattress!
+I swear the previous tenant died and I inherited the room and mattress.
 Even woke up one morning to find my carpet covered in tiny beetles!

-All very character building stuff, wouldn’t have dreamt of asking my parents for help, or asking for money (first born 🙋♀️) our Boomer/ Gen-X selves were expected to be independent and solve our own problems, no parents on speed dial.
+All very character building stuff, wouldn’t have dreamt of asking my parents for help, or asking for money (first born 🙋♀️) we Boomer/ Gen-Xer’s expected to be independent, solve our own problems, no parents on speed dial.

-An Inspector Clouse look-alike landlord collected rent in person, someone would hide the illicit pet cat hoping he wouldn’t meow.
-Tommy, who’s tail once caught fire on the gas ring, who regularly escaped onto the third floor window ledge, always a hell of a job getting him back in, he’d sit there flicking his tail giving you the fk – you – I’m – not – coming- in cat stare.
+The Inspector Clouse look-alike landlord collected rent in person while someone hid the illicit cat hoping he wouldn’t meow, Tommy whose tail once caught fire on the gas ring, who regularly escaped onto the third floor window ledge, hell of a job getting him back in, he’d sit there flicking his tail giving you the fk – you – I’m – not – coming- in cat stare.

-We’d walk back home from late shift in the dark, sometimes without a buddy, running past the local Queens Park, the ever present risk of being flashed at by creepy blokes (it happened) or worse, grabbed, raped or murdered.
+We’d walk home from late shift in the dark, sometimes without a buddy, running past the local Queens Park, the ever present risk of a flasher behind the park railings (happened) or worse, the fear of being grabbed, raped, murdered.
+Those did too.

-Sleeping in for morning shift meant occasionally grabbing a taxi from the rank outside, the drivers cursing at such a small fare, the nice ones saying “hurry up hen, in ye get” probably had daughters of their own.
+Sleeping in for morning shift meant grabbing a taxi from the rank outside, drivers cursing the small fare, the nice ones saying “hurry up hen, in ye get” probably with daughters of their own.

-Arrived at work in our own clothes, changed into uniform when we got there, the days of frilled starch hats, different colours denoting rank and seniority and black woolen red lined capes keeping out the harsh Scottish elements
+Arriving at work in our own clothes, changing into uniform when we got there, the days of frilled starch hats, different colours denoting rank and seniority and black woolen red lined capes keeping out the harsh Scottish elements

 Nursing itself has come so far in so many ways.
-Here’s a list of things I can remember from the late 80’s compared to our practise now.
+Here’s a list of things I can remember from the late 80’s compared to now.

 Mercury thermometers placed under tongues , radial pulse palpated, manual BP’s always.
 No acute deterioration or early warning tools

-No IV pumps, drip rates counted, no wonderful adhesive dressings but cumbersome splints, crepe bandages and tape keeping cannulas in place.
+No IV pumps, drip rates counted, no wonderful adhesive dressings, cumbersome splints, crepe bandages and tape kept cannulas in place.

 Constant vigorous hand washing with fierce disinfectant soap , hands always sore.
 No alcohol hand rub , gloves rarely used unless for aseptic technique dressings